03 9792 2350

 Space

 Consider where you will store and carry your jetter.
 If you have the room, you can invest in a larger jetter that can be bolted to your truck.
 However, if you lack the space on your vehicle, check out a trailer jetter.
 Trailer jetters offer a more size-conscious option, as they attach to your vehicle rather than sitting inside or on top.
+For instance, the compact and towable Apache Trailer Jetter is designed for easy transport and storage.
 Smaller trailer jetters also store well in workshops.
 Another factor to think about is where you will be able to park your vehicle.
 Is it in a parking lot far from the job?
 Would it be easy to manoeuvre a trailer jetter in that space, or would it make more sense to opt for a smaller, mounted jetter?
 Some jetters, known as cart jetters, do not require mounting or hitching at all and come with their own roll frame.
 These jetters, despite their size, often offer just as much power as larger, mounted jetters.
 The BAR Pursewer, for example, goes up to 5000 PSI with a flow rate to 25L/Min.

 Warranty